Zosyn in Galaxy Containers Dosage

 Generic name: TAZOBACTAM SODIUM 0.375g in 15mL, PIPERACILLIN SODIUM 3g in 15mL

 The information at Drugs.com is not a substitute for medical advice.
 Always consult your doctor or pharmacist.

 Initial presumptive treatment of patients with nosocomial pneumonia should start with ZOSYN at a dosage of 4.5 g every six hours plus an aminoglycoside, totaling 18.0 g (16.0 g piperacillin/2.0 g tazobactam).
-Treatment with the aminoglycoside should be continued in patients from whom Pseudomonas aeruginosa is isolated.
-If Pseudomonas aeruginosa is not isolated, the aminoglycoside may be discontinued at the discretion of the treating physician.
+The recommended duration of ZOSYN treatment for nosocomial pneumonia is 7 to 14 days.
+Treatment with the aminoglycoside should be continued in patients from whom P. aeruginosa is isolated.

-In patients with renal insufficiency (Creatinine Clearance ≤ 40 mL/min), the intravenous dose of ZOSYN should be adjusted to the degree of actual renal function impairment.
-In patients with nosocomial pneumonia receiving concomitant aminoglycoside therapy, the aminoglycoside dosage should be adjusted according to the recommendations of the manufacturer.
-The recommended daily doses of ZOSYN for patients with renal insufficiency are as follows:
+In patients with renal impairment (creatinine clearance ≤ 40 mL/min) and dialysis patients (hemodialysis and CAPD), the intravenous dose of ZOSYN should be reduced to the degree of actual renal function impairment.
+The recommended daily doses of ZOSYN for patients with renal impairment are as follows:

 |>40 mL/min||3.375 q 6 h||4.5 q 6 h|